fillip-pro/oki/README.md

 infrastructure and become the conductor, ensuring efficient uptime and effective scaling.

+## Running
+In order to run `Oki` you will need to configure your environment variables for the cloud providers you intend to operate with:

+ - Amazon: `AWS_TOKEN`
+ - Azure: `AZURE_TOKEN`
+ - Digital Ocean: `DO_TOKEN`
+ - Google Compute: `GC_TOKEN`

+Rather than using something like Terraform or Packer, this project uses the SDKs provided by each of the above to directly provision the clustered environment.
+Therefore each provider-specific setup can be tuned and tailored, and the skills required to do that are in the `Go` programming language and the provider's platform.
+No esoteric third-party tooling exists to complicate the setup.

 ## Development
 `Oki` is almost entirely a Golang program and as such it comes with all of the painpoints of programming in Go.